fpereiro/astack/README.md

 When the last action is executed, the results array is `aReturn`ed.

+If you pass an empty `aPath`, `aFork` will just return an empty array.

 ## Source code

 The complete source code is contained in `astack.js`.
 It is about 200 lines long.